globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 X-Frame-Options
 +++++++++++++++
-The backend configure the X-Frame-Options header to prevent inclusion by means of Iframes in any site:
+In addition to the implemtent Content Security Policy of level 3 that prevent the application to be included into an Iframe, the backend implements the outdated X-Frame-Options header to enure that iframes are always prevented in any circumstance also on outdated browsers:
 ::
   X-Frame-Options: deny